 Each player occupies a spot on the screen, forming a triangle.
 Each one gets a turn tossing the ball to one of the other two players.
 The subject picks the next player to throw to and in turn believes the other two are doing the same.
-The back and forth continues until the real experiment begins and the programmed behavior of the other two players is then altered to no longer throw to the main player.
-Almost immediately, brain scans show that the subject feels excluded.
-In adults, however, this would not be an instant knee jerk reaction.
-Instead, you would see activation of the following areas of the brain: periaqueductal, anterior cingulate, the amygdala, and the insular cortex.
-Aka, the areas in the brain neurologist point to as central to pain perception, anger, and disgust.
-In short, the key point of distinction is that in adults the prefrontal cortex is fully developed and allows for all this heightened activity in the brain.
-Unfortunately, for our adolescent subjects here they are unable to pass the test of emotional resilience in this experiment due to not having the right temperament of mind.
-Which, of course, is largely owed to the fact that they have yet to fully develop their PFC.
-Hence, this renowned experiment should be viewed as a litmus test to get our adolescents to pass who exhibit easily bruised emotions from having played.
+The back and forth continues for a while, then the programmed behavior of the other two players changes to no longer throw to the main player.
+Almost immediately, brain scans show that an adolescent subject feels excluded.
+In adults, however, this was not the case.
+Instead, the following areas of the brain were activated: periaqueductal, anterior cingulate, the amygdala, and the insular cortex.
+These are areas in the brain that neurologists believe are central to pain perception, anger, and disgust.
+In short, the distinction between adults and teenagers is that in adults the prefrontal cortex is fully developed and allows for heightened activity in the brain.
+Unfortunately, the adolescent subjects struggled with this experiment of emotional resilience due to not yet having a fully developed PFC.
+As a result, this experiment can be viewed as a litmus test to judge whether our adolescents are struggling with emotional resilience.